 Like most small communities, the history of the town’s police force is not well documented, but from personal and recorded accounts, the following is a brief overview of how the Newville Borough Police Department has evolved.

-The first borough police officer of record was William Grove who was appointed by the Borough Council in 1935.
+The first borough police officer of record was George Dewey Shearer who was appointed by the Borough Council in 1926.
+Shearer was the first Newville Chief of Police until 1932.
+The next officer on record was Wilbur David Grove in 1935.
 Like many of those who followed in service to the borough, Officer Grove was on twenty-four-hour call.
 He used his own patrol car to cover the town.
 Absent a two-way radio, his whistle was his most important piece of equipment.
 A few loud sharp blasts were sure to turn out the men of town to help the officer in time of need.

 Chief Hollenbaugh had received a report that three boys had broken into the warehouse at the cannery of R. L. Shenk.
 With Mr. Shenk he rode along the Newville-Springfield highway and arrested two youths as suspects.
 They implicated a third who was said to be at the Newville Theatre.
 The chief was going into the theatre when he became ill.
 Mr. Shenk and a passersby helped Mr. Hollenbaugh to the nearby office of Dr. Paul Cox.
 As he entered the office, Chief Hollenbaugh said, “Doctor, I’m so sick,” then he collapsed and died after only a few minutes.